Carbon monoxide detector

-A carbon monoxide detector or CO detector is a device that detects the presence of the carbon monoxide (CO) gas to prevent carbon monoxide poisoning.
+A carbon monoxide detector or CO detector is a device which detects the presence of carbon monoxide (CO) gas, and is used to prevent carbon monoxide poisoning.
+Most CO detectors use a sensor with a defined, limited lifespan, and will not work indefinitely.

 In the late 1990s, Underwriters Laboratories (UL) changed the definition of a single station CO detector with a sound device to carbon monoxide (CO) alarm.
 This applies to all CO safety alarms that meet the UL 2034 standard; however for passive indicators and system devices that meet UL 2075, UL refers to these as carbon monoxide detectors.
-Most CO detectors use a sensor with a defined, limited lifespan, and will not work indefinitely.

 CO is a colorless, tasteless, and odorless gas produced by incomplete combustion of carbon-containing materials.
 It is often referred to as the "silent killer" because it is virtually undetectable by humans.
 In a study by UL, "Sixty percent of Americans could not identify any potential signs of a CO leak in the home".
 Elevated levels of CO can be dangerous to humans depending on the amount present and length of exposure.
 Smaller concentrations can be harmful over longer periods while increasing concentrations require diminishing exposure times to be harmful.

-Those living in all-electric homes don’t need CO detectors unless there is an attached garage with a non-electric car, or if a backup generator is used too close to the living quarters.